-- Kept proper accounting records which were up to date. - Taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- Kept proper accounting records which were up to date. - Taken reasonable steps for the prevention and detection of fraud and other irregularities. - · Prepared the accounts on a 'going concern' basis.

 Certificate of the Chief Financial Officer

 This statement of accounts is that upon which the auditor should enter their opinion.
 It presents a true and fair view of the financial position of the authority at 31st March 2023 and its income and expenditure for the year then ended.